thinkst/canarytools-docs/docs/console-settings/notification-channels.md

 ## Syslog

 We don't currently have endpoints publicly available to enable and set up your Syslog setup.
 Instead, we deal with all the setup and simply require the Syslog details from you to get it done.
-We have a KB article that will [explain the setup process](https://help.canary.tools/hc/en-gb/articles/360002432118-How-can-I-get-alerts-via-Syslog).
+We have a KB article that [explains the setup process](https://help.canary.tools/hc/en-gb/articles/360002432118-How-can-I-get-alerts-via-Syslog).

 ### Configure Syslog audit trail notifications